arnavb/pypokedex/README.md

 pokemon2 = pypokedex.get(name=NAME)  # NAME must be a valid name of a pokemon
 ```

+In addition to the above function, the following classes are provided as part of the public API:

+ - `Pokemon` (returned by `get`),
+ - `BaseStats`,
+ - `Ability`,
+ - `Sprites`,
+ - and `Move`

+Note that they shouldn't be initialized through client code; their purpose is mainly for type annotations.

 ### Possible Exceptions

 - A `TypeError` will be raised if the wrong number of arguments or the wrong